Muhammad-Al-Halaby/Competitive-Programming/Competitive-Programming/Topics/Factorization and Divisors.md

 }
 ```

-# Factorize a a single or all integers from 1 to N (sorted)
+# Factorize a single or all integers from 1 to N (sorted)
 ```cpp
 vector<pair<ll, int>> factors[N];